 Local government is the fundamental building block of our government structure.
 Local officials and agencies are in the best position to understand the needs of the constituents they serve, and actively work to solve their problems by improving infrastructure, education, and other key aspects of life.

 Running for office is a great way to make a difference in your town, city, or county.
-If you are planning to run, then you need to prepare yourself by learning about the position you seek, getting your name out to the public, and building out a campaign organization.
+If you are planning to run, then you need to prepare yourself by learning about the position you seek, getting your name out to the public, and learning how to build out a campaign organization.

 But before you do all that, one of the first steps to run for elected office is to find out if you are qualified to be a candidate.
 This applies if you are running for council, mayor, sheriff, judge, state legislature, or even for a position on your local school board.